rehfeldmedical/README/rnd/your-first-day/README.md

 The following application help us stay productive.
 You should get access to:

 - [ ] `Gmail`.
 You email should already have a bunch of unread mail that invite you to create accounts on the systems described below.
 - [ ] `Gcal`.
-We use Google calendar so you should already have access to this.
+You should already have access to this, but please check.
 - [ ] `1Password`.
 This is our password manager.
 - [ ] `Slack`.
 This is our messaging tool.
 - [ ] `Confluence`.
 This is what we use for internal documents such as meeting notes and road maps.